A little bit about us…

 Lucy Montgomery

-Lucy studied French and Music and started Ecole Alouette (an after-school French club) on the farm in Kent in 1991 whilst her three children were very young.
-She writes and publishes the Skoldo Primary French Scheme which helps children learn the French language, www.skoldo.com.
+Lucy studied French and Music and started Ecole Alouette (an after-school French club) on the farm in Kent in 1991 while her three children were very young.
+She writes and publishes the internationally acclaimed Skoldo Primary French Scheme which helps English-speaking children learn the French language, www.skoldo.com.

 Her first novel ‘Ask Not Why‘ was published in 2018.
-Her second novel in the trilogy is near completion.
+Her second novel in the trilogy ‘The Corncrakes of Skye’ will be published in February 2025.